 When courses meet two days a week, each course/credit, students may expect approximately 1-1.5 hours per day of additional work at home for the remaining 3 days of the week.

 Students entering college-level courses in high school should be serious about academic achievement and developmentally prepared for the responsibilities of college-level work.
 Guidance approval is needed for all dual enrollment courses.
 Dual enrollment course descriptions provide important criteria and prerequisites.
 Please read those portions carefully.
-Students who are taking or have taken AP Literature or Language, who earned or expect to earn at least a 3 on the College Board AP exam should register for Dual Enrollment English Composition 2.

 For dual enrollment courses that award 3-4 credit hours, taught over the full academic year rather than in one semester, students may expect their work at home to be similar to honors level courses listed above.